 Currently, I work as a research assistant for the Subnational Analysis of Repression Project (SNARP), under the supervision of Chad Clay.
 In addition to my work as a research assistant, I have several projects focused on human rights, including papers evaluating the role of state capacity and the role of human rights INGOs in improving respect for physical integrity rights, a chapter of my dissertation which analyzes the developmental effects of improving respect for worker rights, and a paper that demonstrates shaming by human rights INGOs negatively impacts the sovereign credit rating of a state.

-I also serve as an adjunct lecturer at Oxford College of Emory University, where I have taught research design, intermediate international relations, and introduction to statistics.
+I also serve as an adjunct lecturer at Oxford College of Emory University, where I have taught research design, intermediate international relations, introduction to international relations, and introduction to statistics.
 In the past, I have been a graduate instructor at the University of Georgia, teaching courses in international political economy, development, human rights, and survey courses in international relations and comparative politics, among others.

 In my free time, I enjoy board games, bowling, and basketball.
 Feel free to browse the website and contact me for more information.
 I can be reached at stephen.m.bagwell(at)gmail.com or bagwells(at)uga.edu